Key takeaways

 - Interest on regular savings accounts and income from interest and dividends paid through taxable brokerage accounts

-2. Non-Taxable bucket.
-Income from these sources generally is tax-free at the time of withdrawal:
+2. Non-taxable category.
+Income from the following sources is usually tax-free at the time of withdrawal:

 - Qualified withdrawals from Roth 403(b)s, Roth 401(k)s and Roth IRAs